HrbrIO/BeaconSampleSwift/README.md

 ## Setup

+This project uses/requires:
-This project uses Apple's Swift 4.2 programming language for iOS.
+ - Apple's Swift 4.2 programming language for iOS.
+ - iOS Deployment Target 12.0

 If you haven't used Harbor before, welcome!
 You'll need to [Sign up for a Harbor account](https://www.hrbr.io/try-hrbr) first.